Reviewed: November 2019

-Within our school all staff and Directors at the school are responsible for ensuring the school meets its duties under the Equality Act 2010.
+Within our school all staff and Governors at the school are responsible for ensuring the school meets its duties under the Equality Act 2010.

 Eliminating harassment and bullying

-The school will not tolerate any form of harassment and bullying of pupils or our staff.
+The school will not tolerate any form of harassment and bullying of students or our staff.

 We will provide relevant training by using all suitable delivery methods.